thilinarmtb/NekBench/README.md

   job submission system) the case.
 - Normally, you don't have to change these files.
 But if you need specific flags in the `makenek` file, feel free to edit.
 - Each `submit.<machine>` script takes three arguments.
-These are fed automatically by the script.
+These are fed automatically by the `go.sh` script.
 These arguments are different for each machine and depends on the job submission sustem each machine uses (I will add more documentation on these submission files).
 For each machine, these arguments are created using the file in `machines/<machine>`.
 For example, for `linux` machines, these arguments are created inside `machines/linux`.